ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

 ## ⭐ Step 1️: </> Breakdown of `Windows AD EC2 Creation.tf` for Windows AD Server EC2 Creation

 ### Creating the VPC Security Group for My Windows Domain Controller EC2
 I begin by creating the EC2 instance security group and naming it `windows_ad_secgroup` within my AWS environment.
 I also included `ingress` (inbound traffic) rules that allow open ports for RDP (so I can log into the EC2), DNS, and LDAP/Kerberos (for AD services to work with Linux) for communication within my private VPC network only.
-Finally, I included the `egress` (outbound traffic) rule to allow this security group to reach the internet and communicate with any protocol/port.
+Additionally, I included the `egress` (outbound traffic) rule to allow this security group to reach the internet and communicate with any protocol/port.
+Finally, I made sure to include some `data` blocks to ensure that any values such as the `ami`, `aws_vpc`, and `aws_subnet` was pulling values from what we setup in Phase 2.

 ```tf
 provider "aws" {